restorecommerce/resource-srv/README.md

 [depend]: https://img.shields.io/david/restorecommerce/resource-srv.svg?style=flat-square
 [cover]: http://img.shields.io/coveralls/restorecommerce/resource-srv/master.svg?style=flat-square

-This microservice provides a generic database access abstraction.
-Resources are persisted in an ArangoDB database instance and a separate collection is created for each resource name.
+This microservice exposes CRUD operations through a [gRPC](https://grpc.io/docs/) endpoint for each specified resource.
+Such resources are persisted in an ArangoDB database instance, each of them binded with its own separate collection.
 The list of resource names should be specified in `resources` configuration in the [`config.json`](cfg/config.json) file, in order to create them in the database.
 Such names should have a matching [Protocol Buffers](https://developers.google.com/protocol-buffers/) file in the [protos](https://github.com/restorecommerce/protos) folder where all the fields of resources are defined.
+CRUD operations are performed by using [resource-base-interface](https://github.com/restorecommerce/resource-base-interface/).

 ## gRPC Interface

-Generic CRUD operations are exposed via gRPC.
-Such operations are performed implementing [resource-base-interface](https://github.com/restorecommerce/resource-base-interface/).

 ### CRUD Operations